cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 Browsers' main weapon against cross-site tracking is restricting **storage access**.
 Because there are valid reasons for cross-site tracking (persisting user authentication, shopping baskets, consent status), tracking protection methods restrict storage access for third parties that have been **identified** and **classified** as compromising user privacy.

+The **Chrome** browser is, for now, devoid of any significant tracking protection measures with regard to storage access.
+However, they have contributed to the discussion with their [privacy sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) initiative, as well as with upcoming features involving [cookie restrictions](https://blog.chromium.org/2019/05/improving-privacy-and-security-on-web.html) and [referrer policies](https://www.chromestatus.com/feature/6251880185331712).

+### List-based protection

 **Mozilla Firefox**, for example, describes their own effort [like this](https://blog.mozilla.org/futurereleases/2018/08/30/changing-our-approach-to-anti-tracking/):

 > In order to help give users the private web browsing experience they expect and deserve, Firefox will strip cookies and block storage access from third-party tracking content, based on lists of tracking domains by [Disconnect](https://disconnect.me/).